RENICE(1P) - phpMan

 The definition of nice value is not intended to suggest that all pro-

 cesses in a system have priorities that are comparable.
-Scheduling
+Scheduling pol-

-faces volume of IEEE Std 1003.1-2001 make the notion of a single under-
+volume of POSIX.1-2008 make the notion of a single underlying priority

-ties implied by this volume of IEEE Std 1003.1-2001, and others may
+by this volume of POSIX.1-2008, and others may have no effect at all.

-in nice and renice, a wide range of implementation strategies are pos-
+wide range of implementation strategies are possible.

 Originally, this utility was written in the historical manner, using

-the term "nice value".
+the term ``nice value''.
 This was always a point of concern with users

 because it was never intuitively obvious what this meant.
 With a newer

-utilities or the nice()/ setpriority() functions.
-Continuing to use the
+nice/renice utilities or the nice()/setpriority() functions.
+Continuing

-value" to reference this unrelated process attribute.
+term ``nice value'' to reference this unrelated process attribute.

 Although this utility has use by system administrators (and in fact